symfony/symfony-docs/scheduler.rst

     $from = new \DateTimeImmutable('13:47', new \DateTimeZone('Europe/Paris'));
     RecurringMessage::every('first day of month', $msg, from: $from);

-If your schedule do not need to run indefinitely, you can use `until` option to let the Component know when the trigger should stop::
+If your schedule does not need to run indefinitely, you can use the `until` option to let the Component know when the trigger should stop::

     RecurringMessage::every('monday', $msg, until: '2023-06-12');